jourquin/Nodus/README.md

 Nodus at launch time if it doesn't exist yet.
 This file can be edited if other values (or even other JVM parameters) are desired.

 Since Nodus 8.4, version-dependent JVM parameters are also added dynamically in this file.
-This includes `--illegal-access=deny` with Java 9 to 16, and `--enable-native-access=ALL-UNNAMED` with Java 24 or later to enable native access for classpath libraries used by Nodus, such as JNA.
+This includes, since Nodus 8.6, `--illegal-access=deny` with Java 9 to 16, and `--enable-native-access=ALL-UNNAMED` with Java 24 or later to enable native access for classpath libraries used by Nodus.
 With Java 24 or later, the `sun.misc.Unsafe` warning policy is also set explicitly for compatibility with libraries that still use deprecated memory-access methods.

+Older releases could save `--illegal-access` permanently in a single-line `JVMARGS` assignment. `SetJVMArgs` now upgrades these legacy files automatically, keeping custom heap sizes and other arguments, and saving the original as `jvmargs.sh.bak` or `jvmargs.bat.bak`.
+The replacement selects its flags at each launch, so Java 17 and later (including Java 27) receive no `--illegal-access` option.
+Existing multi-line scripts and assignments containing custom shell commands or variable expansion are left intact; remove an unconditional obsolete option manually in those files.

 ## License